jianyuyanyu/University-Microservices/README.md

 🌀 Keep in mind this repository is work in progress and will be complete over time 🚀

-# Support ⭐
-If you like my work, feel free to:

-- ⭐ this repository.
-And we will be happy together :)

-Thanks a bunch for supporting me!

-## Contribution

-Contributions are always welcome!
-Please take a look at the [contribution guidelines](https://github.com/meysamhadeli/University-Microservices/blob/master/contributing.md) pages first.

-Thanks to all [contributors](https://github.com/meysamhadeli/University-Microservices/graphs/contributors), you're awesome and wouldn't be possible without you!
-The goal is to build a categorized community-driven collection of very well-known resources.

 ## 1. The Goals of This Project

 - The **microservices** with **DDD** implementation.